R599-afk/Naviware/README.md

 * **Cloud-gaming platforms**
 * **32-bit versions of Windows**

 Game and platform updates may affect compatibility.
-Continued compatibility cannot be guaranteed after an update.
+Continued compatibility after an update cannot be guaranteed.

 ---